tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - Bottle of a swirling, oily substance that explodes when throw, from werewolf trap expert.
 Unknown value.
 Part of the [[Werewolf Lair Treasure]].
 - Death Water from the pool of mist ([[Raven's Hold]]; [[Delwath]]).
 No obvious value.
 Part of the [[Raven's Hold Treasure]]
 - Metal vial with acidic liquid from gnoll war leader ([[Raven's Hold]], [[Wellby]]).
 No obvious value.
 Part of the [[Raven's Hold Treasure]]
-- A half-pound or so of adamantine scraps
-- [[Apollyon|Apollyon's]] throne, taken from [[Apollyon's Tower|his tower]].
-A large grey mottled marble and granite throne encrusted with gemstones.

 ### Miscellany and Trade Goods
 - 241 small pieces of coral, smoothed and marked with signs, that look like currency of some kind.
 Taken from various merfolk guards as part of the [[Merfolk Quest Treasure]]
 - A set of bone dice, merfolk made, from the [[Merfolk Quest Treasure]]